bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/rna-seq/informatics_for_rna_seq_analysis_2016.md

  http://cbw#.dyndns.info/ http://cbw#.dyndns.info/

 #### Logging in with Putty (Windows) <a id="putty_login"></a>

 ##### Logging in

-To configure Putty, start Putty and do the following:
+ATo configure Putty, start Putty and do the following:

 * Fill in the "Host name" field with cbw#.dyndns.info (where # is your assigned student number.
 Your student number is the number on the participant list.
 If your number less is than 10, please add 0 in front of it.)